MinecraftMediaLibrary/EzMediaCore-Wiki/source/code/http/http-daemon.rst

 your router, and available for use.

-The class also provides methods to start the server, generate a link to a specific file (inside the HttpDaemonProvider), and also retrieving the public IP of the server.
+The class also provides methods to start the server, generate a link to a specific file, and also retrieving the public IP of the server.

 As for code examples, here is a example piece of code for using this class.